Powerlearnproject/se-day1-assignment-aah3sta/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is the process of crafting questions or statements to get the best possible responses from AI.
+It helps in generating responses based on user needs thus meeting their requirements.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Hey chat, how can we reduce the number of dropouts?
+Hey chat, What are the causes of univeristy dropout and how can the number in Kenyan universities be decreased?
+The second prompt specifies the region of importance and provides more detail on what the promt is all about.